alybaek2/cpvc/ReadMe.md

 Open the `cpvc.sln` solution file in Visual Studio (File -> Open -> Project/Solution...), select the solution configuration and platform (Build -> Configuration Manager...), then build the solution (Build -> Build Solution).

 Note that CPvC is currently being developed in Visual Studio Community 2017 (version 15.5.7).
-It may be buildable in other versions of Visual Studio.
+It should be buildable in later versions of Visual Studios as well.
+Note that since CPvC is written in both C++ and C#, Visual Studio needs at least the following Workloads installed:

+* .NET desktop development
+* Desktop development with C++
+* Universal Windows Platform development

 ## How to run unit tests